Guaranteed Scalable Learning of Latent Tree Models: STRUCTURE LEARNING

 Structure learning in graphical models involves finding the underlying Markov graph, given the observed samples.
 For latent tree models, structure can be estimated via distance based methods.
 This involves computing certain {\em information} distances between any pair of observed variables, and then finding a tree which fits the computed distances.

-\textbf{ Multivariate information distances: } We propose an additive distance for multivariate linear latent tree models.
+\textbf{Multivariate information distances: } We propose a distance metric, that is additive on the ground truth tree, for multivariate linear latent tree models.
 For a pair of (observed or hidden) variables $y_a$ and $y_b$, consider the pairwise correlation matrix $\mathbb{E}\left[y_a y_b^\top \right]$ (the expectation is over samples).
 Note that its rank is $k$, dimension of the hidden variables. \begin{definition} The multivariate information distance between nodes $i$ and $j$ is defined as

-where $\{\sigma_1(\cdot),\ldots,\sigma_k(\cdot)\} $ are the top $k$ singular values. \end{definition} Note that definition~\ref{def:info_dist} suggests that this multivariate information distance allows heterogeneous settings where the dimensions of $y_a$ and $y_b$ are different (and $\geq k$).
+where $\{\sigma_1(\cdot),\ldots,\sigma_k(\cdot)\} $ are the top $k$ singular values. \end{definition} \emph{Remark:} This is an extension of the distance measure to multivariate variables, which is not introduced in~\cite{choi2011learning}.
+Note that definition~\ref{def:info_dist} suggests that this multivariate information distance allows heterogeneous settings where the dimensions of $y_a$ and $y_b$ are different (and $\geq k$).
+For finite number ($N$) of samples the empirical estimation of the multivariate information distance is estimated as { {

+}} For latent tree models, we can find information distances which are provably {\em additive} on the underlying tree in expectation, i.e. the expected distance between any two nodes in the tree is the sum of distances along the path between them.